jisbinjees/streamlit_app/README.md

 - **Data Profiling**: Generate a **detailed profiling report** using `ydata-profiling`.
 - **Machine Learning**: Train a simple Random Forest classifier or regressor.
 - **Predictions**: Make predictions interactively for new data.
-- **Dark Themed Background**: Makes it visually appealing and readable.